coder/coder/docs/admin/index.md

   - A [base image](./templates/managing-templates/image-management.md) contains
     OS-level packages, and utilities that the Coder workspace is built on.
-It can be an [example image](https://github.com/coder/images), custom image, or one from [Docker Hub](https://hub.docker.com/search).
+It can be an [example image](https://github.com/coder/images), custom image in your registry, or one from [Docker Hub](https://hub.docker.com/search).
 It is defined in each template.
   - Managed by: Externally to Coder.